The purpose of a library policy is to:

 The Library board has approved the “CREW Guidelines for Weeding” as a good general guide for weeding.

-4. The material being challenged shall remain available throughout the challenge process.
+4. The challenged material shall remain available to library patrons throughout the reconsideration process.

 By using a public access computer at Saline County Library you agree to the following guidelines.
 All users of public access computers and laptop computers are expected to use these resources in a responsible manner and to follow the library’s Rules and Regulations.
 Responsible, ethical uses of resources, including the Internet, include the following: